Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ### Features Left to Implement

-- A page of short videos to show how the club has benefitted a child's reading skills.
+- A page of short videos to show how the club has benefitted childrens' reading skills.

 ## Testing

 The website was tested on Chrome, Firefox and Safari browers.
-The website was tested on desktop, laptop, table and mobile size screens.
+The website was tested on desktop, laptop, tablet and mobile size screens.
 The links were tested on the deployed site, and the form was tested.
 All images were resized and saved for web using Adobe Photoshop, which ensured they were compressed for best file size.
 The code was checked on Chrome Developt tools Lighthouse with close to 100% results: